Visiting the Grotto in Portland, OR

 Altar at the Grotto

 The cliff at the Grotto forms a natural divide between its upper and lower levels.
 Look for a map near the Lower Level entrance for the layout of the grounds.
 The Grotto has grown throughout the years, adding buildings, statues, and gardens.
-The Chapel of Mary was added in 1955 and now provides space for indoor Masses and ceremonies at the Grotto.
+The Chapel of Mary was added in 1955 and now provides space for indoor Masses and ceremonies.
 The newest building is the Meditation Chapel on the Grotto’s Upper Level, completed in 1991.

 The Meditation Chapel